kellan/laughingmeme/_posts/asides/2005-08-30-might-suggest-this-sudden-outbreak-of-rationality-has-something-to-do-with-the-fact-that-ms-rices-old-employer-chevron-is-having-its-financial-balls-squeezed-hard-by-chavez.md

 ---
 id: 3002
-title: '&#8230;might suggest this sudden outbreak of rationality has something to do with the fact that Ms. Rice&#8217;s old employer, Chevron, is having its financial balls squeezed hard by Chavez'
+title: '...might suggest this sudden outbreak of rationality has something to do with the fact that Ms. Rices old employer, Chevron, is having its financial balls squeezed hard by Chavez'
 date: '2005-08-30T14:56:18+00:00'
 author: Kellan
 layout: post